akirasosa/aws-handson/vpc/step01/README.md

 * Register it to Route Table.
 * Associate it with the subnet created.
 * Plan and Apply.
-* Confirm that it's accessible by http.
+* Confirm that it's accessible by ssh.

 ## Install Web Server